The effect of delayed awareness and fatigue on the efficacy of self-isolation in epidemic control

-This analysis has a set of limitations, as additional ingredients must be considered to increase the applicability of the model to more realistic scenarios.
+The applicability of this model to real case scenarios would take advantage from being informed by real data for both the parameters describing the COVID-19 dynamics and behavioral parameters.
+Whereas the former can be obtained by fitting case incidence time-series, the latter rely on a complex interaction between top-down regulations and behavioral adaptations and are hence harder to be inferred from data.
+The behavioral parameters are therefore explored rather than fit to data.
+We plan to include data from surveys in a future development of this study.
+Also additional ingredients must be considered in the model to increase the applicability of the model to more realistic scenarios.
 First, a more detailed compartmental structure accounting for the different phases of COVID-19 disease progression, to better account for the interplay of different time periods and include asymptomatic and paucisymptomatic states.
 These may also result in different behaviors, reducing adherence and increasing early drop-outs, compared to symptomatic cases.
 Our simplified approach has, however, the advantage of being analytically tractable, therefore providing an immediate solution under certain approximation and offering an intuition into the behavior of the system.
 In this perspective, the SIS model was preferred to a model with immunity.
 Second, transitions were modeled with Poissonian probability distributions, whereas many of these processes are generally described by broader distributions~\cite{Bonaccorsi2016, deArruda2020} .